Jidanur/Discussion-Forum-app/README.md

 The forum will start off as an Android application but has the basis and framework to be extended into other forms of consumption and usage such as a web page or desktop application.
 Since the forum provides a public API other users are also free to create their own applications or plug-ins using the API to connect to our back end.

+**Our branching strategy is located in our iteration 1 worksheet which can be found here:** https://code.cs.umanitoba.ca/winter-2022-a02/group-15/simple-forum/-/blob/main/i1_worksheet.md